 7. Subi Farmers Market

 Subi Farmers Market is one of Perth’s longest-running community markets, but it still feels fresh.
-Locals gather here every Saturday morning for farm-direct vegetables, artisan bread, small-batch honey, and ethically raised meats.
+Locals gather here every Saturday morning for farm-direct vegetables, artisan bread, and other locally made treats.
 It's low-key, family-friendly, and grounded in a strong sense of local community.

 When: Every Saturday, 8am–12pm